xiejiangzhi/model_renderer/README.md

 * camera:attach(plane_transform) project love 2D drawing to 3D world. the `plane_transform` is a matrix to transform the 2d plane. plane_transform is optional, default just rotate `math.pi * 0.5` based on x(transform `y` of 2D to z of `3D`).
 The function will call `love.graphics.setShader`
 * camera:detach()

 ## TODO

 * More support for model file(mtl, tex and more)
-* Better render shader
+* Support Normal, Albedo, Metallic, Roughness and AO texture map
-* Better shadow
+* Better light & shadow. more light sources
 * Build better mesh & normal for ball and cylinder
+* More 3D geometry shapes
+* Deferred Shading
+* SSAO

 ## References